 Xue et al., preprint, 2016

-Estimating the time of origin of rare mutations
+Estimating the time of origin of recent mutations

-The effect of crossover interference on patterns of genetic variation
+Modeling the effect of recombination parameters on patterns of genetic variation

 Under the coalescent with recombination, the time to the most recent common ancestor at each genomic position depends on the history of the entire upstream sequence.
 Sequentially Markov coalescent models (SMC and SMC’) have relaxed this constraint to enable the development of extremely fast population-genetic inference methods, capable of analyzing entire genome sequences.
-However, theory is lacking for key properties of the Markovian models.
-Using a new model of coalescence at two fixed points along a pair of sequences, we derived the joint distribution of tree heights under SMC’, as well as other results.
-We found that SMC’ is an excellent approximation of the complete model.
+However, theory was lacking for key properties of the Markovian models.
+We derived the joint distribution of tree heights under SMC’ for two fixed loci, as well as multiple other results .